verreld7/verreld7.github.io/_posts/2024-08-12-gsoc-blog-post.md

 Developed new element classes specifically designed to handle tropical polynomials, building on the existing tropical semiring implementation in SageMath.
 We've created a separate class for univariate and multivariate cases, along with a parent class that encapsulates the semiring structure.
 These classes support operations like (tropical) addition, multiplication, and exponentiation (with scalar).

 ### Graph of Univariate Tropical Polynomials
 We developed and implemented an algorithm to find the tropical roots of univariate tropical polynomials.
 These roots allow us to determine the tropical polynomial function, which is essentially a piecewise linear function.
 Using these result, we can then plot the graph of the tropical polynomial.
-Here are a few examples of the graph:
+The univariate case also can handle interpolation of points.
+A few examples of the graph:

 |![](https://raw.githubusercontent.com/verreld7/verreld7.github.io/main/images/polyplot1.png) | ![](https://raw.githubusercontent.com/verreld7/verreld7.github.io/main/images/polyplot2.png)  |
 |:-:|:-:|